 The following discussion is a summary of the material differences between the Amended and Restated Articles of Incorporation (the "California Articles") and Bylaws, as amended (the "California Bylaws"), of Farmer Bros.
 California and the Delaware Certificate and Delaware Bylaws.
 All statements herein are qualified in their entirety by reference to the respective corporation laws of California and Delaware and the full text of the California Articles and California Bylaws and the Delaware Certificate and Delaware Bylaws.
-Approval by the Shareholders of the Proposed Reincorporation and the Proposed Antitakeover Measures will automatically result in the adoption of all the provisions set forth in the Delaware Articles and Delaware Bylaws.
-A copy of the Delaware Certificate is attached hereto as Annex B and a copy of the Delaware Bylaws is attached hereto as Annex C. The California Articles and California Bylaws are on file with the SEC and are available from the Company upon request.
+Approval of the Proposed Reincorporation by the shareholders will automatically result in the adoption of all the provisions set forth in the Delaware Articles and Delaware Bylaws.
+A copy of the Delaware Certificate is attached hereto Annex B and a copy of the Delaware Bylaws is attached hereto as Annex C. The California Articles and California Bylaws are on file with the Securities and Exchange Commission and are available from the Company upon request.